gpu-mode/discord-cluster-manager/docs/docs/submitting-your-first-kernel/python-submissions.md

 This UI contains a dropdown menu where you can select which GPUs to submit your kernel to.
 You can select as many GPUs as you want, and they will each be a part of a different leaderboard.
 For this example, select the `T4` GPU, and click anywhere outside the UI.
-The Discord bot will now create a thread where you will be able to see if your submission passes / fails, and the runtime (if it passes all evaluation checks).
+The Discord bot will now create two threads (one private and one leaderboard submission) where you will be able to see if your submission passes / fails, and the runtime (if it passes all evaluation checks).

 <center>![Submission result](./img/result.png)</center>